isomerpages/moe-bukittimahpri/_school-info/School Rules.md

 <p align="justify">
 </p><ul style="list-style-type: disc;"><li>Name tags should be on both uniform top and PE t-shirt.  </li><li>Students may wear the BTPS PE attire (BTPS t-shirt and PE shorts) if they have PE or PAL (P1 and P2 only) lessons for the day. </li>
 <li>The PE t-shirt is to be tucked into the bottom.</li>
+<li>Students will only change into CCA attire after school on CCA days.
+Specific instructions will be communicated to CCA members by their CCA teachers at the first CCA session of the year.</li>
 </ul><p></p>
 <b>3.2 General Appearance</b>
 <ul><li><p align="justify">Fingernails must be kept short and clean, and not be coloured.</p></li>